smruthis/toy-store-business-analysis/README.md

 ---

+## 📊 Business Findings

+A detailed business analysis, dashboard walkthrough, interview notes, and recommendations are available in the project documentation.

+Highlights:
+- Generated approximately $2M in revenue from 32K orders.
+- Achieved a 6.83% website conversion rate.
+- Identified Mr. Fuzzy as the highest revenue-generating product.
+- Google Search was the most effective marketing channel.
+- Desktop users accounted for nearly 70% of website sessions.

+  ---

 ## ✅ Conclusion

 This project demonstrates an end-to-end Business Intelligence workflow using SQL and Power BI, showcasing skills in data analysis, KPI development, dashboard design, and business insight generation.